Matt Bellamy: Personal life

 Bellamy began dating the American actress Kate Hudson in mid-2010.
 They became engaged in April 2011.
-Their son, Bingham, was born in July 2011.
+Their son was born in July 2011.
 In December 2014, Bellamy and Hudson announced that they had ended their engagement.

 In February 2017, Bellamy bought the former home of the tennis player Pete Sampras, a 6900 sqft estate in Brentwood, Los Angeles, for $6.9 million.
 In February 2015, Bellamy began dating the American model Elle Evans.
-They announced their engagement in December 2017 and married on 10 August 2019.
-Their daughter, Lovella, was born in June 2020.
-Evans gave birth to their second child, George, in May 2024.
+They married on 10 August 2019.
+Their daughter was born in June 2020, and their son in May 2024.
+Bellamy and Evans separated in mid-2025.
+Bellamy said the split was unexpected and influenced the writing of the tenth Muse album, The Wow!
+Signal (2026).
+Bellamy filed for divorce on 12 August 2026, and requested custody of their children.

 As of 2022, Bellamy was living in Los Angeles during school periods to be close to his son and spending the holidays in London.
 That year, Bellamy said he was considering applying for an Irish passport to regain his European Union citizenship following Brexit, as he qualified through his Belfast-born mother.
 He announced during a show in Dublin the following year that he had received his Irish passport.